 It is notable that the 2000D offers wifi support, while the 450D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs 450D

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Canon 450D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 40% higher linear resolution.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.1 EV of extra DR).